Jeeuh-Liu/RFC9293/README.md

-# The steps you will need to process IP packets
+# Test Packets

-## Handle IP Packet
+The node receiving commands from user will try to send a test packet to destIP through link interface whose next hop IP fits the routing table.
+Other nodes receiving bytes of test packets will handle the packets like this:

-- Validity
+- Check Validity:
   - Check whether the checksum in header is valid
   - Check if TTL == 0
-- Test Packet
+- Check metadata of Test Packet:
   - If destIP is one of local IP addresses of current node, print out this test msg
   - If destIP matches any route in the routing table, send it though the corresponding link interface
   - If destIP does not any route, stop routing